Did you know there are many alternatives to using pharmaceutical drugs to treat or manage your illness or medical

 Do you issue grower’s certificates?

 Any patient with a California physician’s recommendation may legally cultivate or possess as much marijuana as they need for their own personal medical use, and no more.
-No physician has the power to authorize them to cultivate more, nor to authorize a specific number of plants.
+No physician has the power to authorize patients to cultivate mass quantities with a “marijuana cultivation license.”
+If a patient decides to cultivate medical marijuana and find that they use more than what’s legally mandated for their personal use, please contact our office for more information.
+A patient may also visit CANORML.

 Does the information I share with the doctor remain confidential?

 Absolutely!
 We will not release any of your medical records without obtaining prior written consent from you.
 There is no government database that patients are reported to and we are HIPAA compliant.